scala-steward/sundial/docs/JOBS.md

 * **require_explicit_success**: If this is set to true, job will need to make a call to Sundial REST API to explicity signal that it has successfully completed.
 The URL of Sundial is exposed to the running job as an environment variable called sundial.url
 * **max_runtime_seconds**: Maximum number of seconds this task is allowed to run for before Sundial kill it.

-More descriptions of the options and client generators for Scala, Ruby, Java, NodeJs are available at http://apidoc.me/gilt/svc-sundial/latest
+More descriptions of the options and client generators for Scala, Ruby, Java, NodeJs are available at http://apidoc.me/gilt/svc-sundial/latest, or http://ui-www.apibuilder.io.s3-website-us-east-1.amazonaws.com/org/gilt/app/svc-sundial